SINTEFMedtek/Fraxinus/doc/user_manual/fx_user_manual.md

 other keyboard input in those steps.
 Meaning e.g. that the "R" button can't be used to center the image in the steps containing this view.
-- To get more output in possible error situations, run Fraxinus from a command window: use the Windows button + R, type cmd and press enter.
-Here navigate to the folder with your Fraxinus.exe and run the command *set_run_environment.bat Fraxinus.exe*.
+- To get more output in possible error situations, run Fraxinus from a command window: use the *Windows button + R*, type *cmd* and press enter.
+Here navigate to the folder with your Fraxinus.exe and run the command:

+    set_run_environment.bat Fraxinus.exe

 - It has been seen that CT images with low resolution might give some strange twists in the camera path along the branches.